coronalabs/samples-coronasdk/Physics/ShapeTumbler/ReadMe.txt

-Demonstrates polygon body constructor and tilt-based gravity effects (on device only).
+Demonstrates polygon body constructor and tilt-based gravity effects for Android, iOS, tvOS, and Windows Phone.